Welcome to Casual Money Talk’s first-ever blog series, “1 Vs. 20”.

 2. “When I was a college student paying my own way through college, I was so broke I practically survived on ramen noodles.
 10 packs of ramen noodles only cost $1 back then, but eating them at least 5 days a week got tiring fast.
 Plus, I figured it couldn’t have been good for my health.

-I found out from another student that the restaurant and hotel management school at our college had an experimental kitchen.
+I found out from another student that our college’s restaurant and hotel management school had an experimental kitchen.
 It was not open to the public, but they had a small cafeteria that offered $1 dinners to students.

 My friend and I started going there 3 nights a week.
 The quality varied from day to day, but at least it was healthier than the ramen I had been eating.”